iridium-browser/iridium-browser-dev/README.md

 gclient runhooks
 ```

-(This downloads toolchains and buildroots from google…)
+(This downloads toolchains and buildroots from google and this will be
+deactivated soon enough…)

+A symlink may need to be set for nodejs if DEPS did not specify a download for
+node.

+    src/third_party/node/linux/node-linux-x64/bin/node -> /usr/bin/node

 ## Build